Bachelor of Science in industrial engineering

 Transferring to the program

-For admission to the professional program and continuation on to 3000- and 4000-level engineering courses, students will need to meet one of the following criteria:
+For admission to the professional program and continuation in 3000- and 4000-level engineering courses, you will need to meet one of the following criteria:

-- Direct from high school – must have earned a GPA of 3.5 or above in science/math, along with a score on the Math ACT > 26 or Math SAT > 650.
+- Direct from high school – must have earned a GPA of 3.5 or above in science/math, along with a score on the Math ACT higher than 26 or Math SAT higher than 650.
 In addition, scores on the MP and CQ (see Testing and Placements Services) must be sufficient to enter MAT 2010 and CHM 1225/1230.

-- From pre-professional program – must have completed pre-professional courses with a GPA of 2.5 or above and no grade lower than a C-.
-Must also have completed Critical Thinking and English Proficiency Exams.
+- From a pre-professional program – must have completed pre-professional courses with a GPA of 2.5 or above and no grade lower than a C-.
+Must also have completed critical thinking and English proficiency exams.